Snapshot generalized ellipsometer

 Most other snapshot techniques operating in the wavelength domain rely on channeled spectropolarimetry, where the polarization information is encoded as a periodic modulation in the spectrum and retrieved via Fourier analysis.
 Our approach, in contrast, is based on a generalized ellipsometry framework that directly relates the spectrally encoded measurements to the Mueller matrix elements through a well-defined algebraic model.
 Furthermore, by using two high-order retarders—one in the PSG and one in the PSA—the system maintains high modulation efficiency across a broad spectral range, enabling the simultaneous retrieval of a larger set of polarization information in both transmission and reflection geometries.

-What elements does it measure?
+What Mueller matrix elements does it measure?

 The following 9 elements can be measured